rodneyshupe/Cookbook/Recipes/Entrees/Poultry/CoqAuVin.rst

 Notes
 -----

-A medium-bodied, fruity red wine such as Pinot Noir or Rhône Valley Grenache is best for this recipe.
+A medium-bodied, fruity red wine such as Pinot Noir or Rhone Valley Grenache is best for this recipe.
 Avoid bold, heavily oaked red wine s like Cabernet and light-bodied wines like Beaujolais.

 To use fresh pearl onions, trim the root and stem end of each onion and discard.
 Boil for 1 minute, shock in ice water, then peel a thin strip from root to stem.
-Remove any remaining outer skin (it’s like peeling off a jacket).
+Remove any remaining outer skin (it's like peeling off a jacket).
 If neither frozen nor fresh pearl onions are available, substitute one large onion cut into 1/2-inch pieces.
 (Do not use jarred pearl onions, which will turn mushy and disintegrate into the sauce.)